dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-29-Fun-of-Dissecting-Paper.md

 - [Footnotes and Credits](#footnotes-and-credits)

 Ah, you must be wondering why is <span class='red'>I-know-everything</span> not present to teach the disciple <span class='green'>I-know-nothing</span> dissect the papers.
+Before leaving for a nice summer holiday, <span class='red'>I-know-everything</span> has outlined a different approach to learn a topic.

 # How to Learn Learning to Learn?

-We will divide the task into a 3-week long learning journey.
+<span class='saddlebrown'>We will divide the task into a 3-week long learning journey.
 In the first week, we will focus on getting familiar with the term meta-learning and various terminologies associated with it.
 We will jump into 3 papers which explore meta-learning through metrics-based algorithms.
 In the following week, we will dive into some other types of learning algorithms namely model-based and optimization-based meta-learning algorithms and learn in-detail about them.
-In the third week, we will implement some of the algorithms we looked at in the previous week.
+In the third week, we will implement some of the algorithms we looked at in the previous week.</span>

 ## Week 1  (Getting Started)